seanwu1105/adaptive-huffman-coding/README.md

     code.insert(0, False if bit == '0' else True)
 ```

-### Decode Procedure
+### Decoding Procedure

-First, we need to get the actual file size from the first 3-bit of the input bit sequence and remove them as well as the fill-up remaining bits appending to the last of sequence.
+First, we need to get the actual file size from the first 3-bit of the input bit sequence and remove them as well as the fill-up remaining bits appending to the sequence.

 ``` python
 # Get the actual file size and remove the information.